TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 a) Scope

-1) A detainee may correspond with anyone in the free community provided the correspondence does not violate any state or federal law, except:
+1) A detainee may correspond with anyone in the free community provided the correspondence is not a known violation of any state or federal law, except:

 A) A detainee may be permitted to correspond with an individual who is incarcerated in another correctional or detention facility, provided joint prior approval of both chief administrative officers is obtained.
 Permission shall be based on safety and security concerns.